Sunday, 14 June 2020

 Kangaroo Creek

-Now, the Engadine Track crosses the creek but when I arrived there was no obvious crossing point.
-After a bit of searching, I decided to ditch the boots and simply wade across to the other side (bringing the boots with me, obviously).
+The Engadine Track crosses Kangaroo Creek, but when I arrived, there was no obvious crossing point.
+After a bit of searching, I decided to ditch my boots and wade across to the other side—boots in hand, of course.

 Kangaroo Creek